Online Piano Lessons Vs In Person Piano Lessons

 Check out our online piano lesson syllabus

-When you first start piano lessons as a beginner, the most important thing is not which songs you learn but what skills you learn in each lesson.
+When you first start piano, the most important thing is not which songs you learn but what skills you learn in each lesson.

 If you learn the right skills in the right order, you'll quickly gain the ability to learn and play any song you choose.